slafi/ScanYourCar/Readme.md

 python3 app.py
 ```

 This code can also be used from another Python script.
-You need to instantiate and call the `Explorer`:
+You need to instantiate and call the `Explorer` class:

 ```python
 ## Instantiate the Explorer class